Rufus For Real

 Storage & Reheating

-• Store in an airtight container – Keep in the fridge for 3–4 days.
+• Store in an airtight container: Refrigerate leftovers for up to 4 days.

-• Reheat in the oven – Bake at 400°F for 8–10 minutes until the edges crisp back up.
+• Reheat in the oven: Bake at 400°F for 8–10 minutes until hot and crispy.

-• Avoid the microwave – It softens the potatoes and makes them lose their crispiness.
+• Avoid the microwave: It softens the potatoes and sacrifices all that hard-earned crunch.

 You Asked, I Answered

-Duck fat + potatoes is a heavenly match, but if you can’t find it, use a high–smoke point fat instead.
-Goose fat, beef fat, or avocado oil all work beautifully — just make sure it’s very hot before adding the potatoes.
+Yes.
+Goose fat, beef tallow, or avocado oil all work well.
+Just make sure the fat is very hot before adding the potatoes.

-I wouldn’t.
-These crispy roasted potatoes are at their absolute best straight from the oven while the edges are still shatter-crisp.
+I wouldn't.
+These potatoes are at their absolute best straight from the oven while the edges are still crispy and golden.

 Do I need baking soda or vinegar to make potatoes extra crispy?